bruvellu/cephalic-furrow/3-text/furrow.md

 - Cephalic furrow buffers epithelial compression at the head-trunk boundary of *Drosophila*

+- Cephalic furrow buffers tissue interactions at the head-trunk boundary of *Drosophila* during gastrulation

 - Cephalic furrow invagination prevents epithelial instability at the head-trunk boundary during *Drosophila* gastrulation